MirzaAhmadShayer/DHT_Project/README.md

 The arduino board is connected to the DHT 11 sensor and is also connected to the virtual terminal for data to be displayed.
 It is also connected via a physical connection using COMPORT.

-The GUI is made using LabView and the virtual serial port along with the COMPOERT are connected to each-other.
+The GUI is made using LabView and the virtual serial port along with the COMPORT are connected to each-other.
 In the GUI we can see the temperature and humidity.

 The block diagram is made in LabView.
 It is the circuit of the project.